GKaiser01/SelfWebsite/README.md

 # SelfWebsite
-A test to see whether I could make a website on my own after learning JavaScript, HTML and CSS
+A website made by myself